 Teaching

-I have experience as an Instructor of Record and six quarters of TA experience.
-Please check out the links below to see student work from these classes.In the Fall 2021 quarter, I taught two sections of a course on introductory programming concepts to 36 total master’s students across both sections.
-Students started the quarter with little to no prior programming experience.
-The concepts I covered in this class are variables, conditionals, functions, parameters, loops, arrays, and objects.
-As the Intructor of Record I planned and delivered live programming demos to the class in p5.js, worked with two course graders to grade and deliver feedback to the students, and supported students with debugging their code, mastering the concepts covered, improving code style and readability, and accomplishing their goals within and beyond the learning objectives.
+Taught introductory programming concepts to master’s students with little to no prior programming experience.
+Concepts included: variables, conditionals, functions, parameters, loops, arrays, and objects.
+I planned and delivered live programming demos to the class in p5.js and coordinated with course graders to support students in debugging their code, mastering the concepts covered, improving code style and readability, and accomplishing their goals within and beyond course objectives.

 In the spring 2019 quarter, I worked with Elin Björling as a teaching assistant for her HCDE masters qualitative methods course.
 In this course we guided HCDE masters students in understanding different qualitative methodological approaches and methods, and how to design a qualitative study, especially choosing the right methodology and methods for their project.